sunnyxiaohu/R-C3D.pytorch/README.md

 * C3D: ucf101-caffe.pth
 Download them and put them into the data/pretrained_model/.

 **NOTE**.
-We compare the pretrained models from Pytorch and Caffe, and surprisingly find Caffe pretrained models have slightly better performance than Pytorch pretrained.
 We would suggest to use Caffe pretrained models from the above link to reproduce our results.
+You can found the converted pretrained model in [BaiduYun](https://pan.baidu.com/s/1saNqGBkzZHwZpG-A5RDLVw)

 **If you want to use pytorch pre-trained models, please remember to transpose images from BGR to RGB, and also use the same data transformer (minus mean and normalize) as used in pretrained model.**